threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_subdomain.md

 # Sub domain

-This primitives provided by the TFGateway allow a user to create new sub-domain and make them point to their solution.
+This primitives provided by the TFGateway allow a user to create a new sub-domain and make it point to their solution.

 ## Reservation definition

 Here is the schema used to define a container reservation:

-* **NodeId**: the gateway ID on which to delegate the domain
+* **NodeId**: The gateway ID on which to delegate the domain.
-* **domain**: The full domain you want to create
+* **domain**: The full domain you want to create.
-* **ips**: a list of target IPs.
-Depending if the IP is an IPv4 or an IPv6, an A or AAAA record will be created accordingly
+* **ips**: A list of target IPs.
+Depending if the IP is an IPv4 or an IPv6, an A or AAAA record will be created accordingly.
-* **pool_id**: the capacity pool ID to use to provision the workload
+* **pool_id**: The capacity pool ID to use to provision the workload.

 ## Example using sdk